jeffpar/pcjs/blog/_posts/2018/2018-02-15-all-your-keys-are-belong-to-us.md

 the key internally to `Ctrl-P`.
 PC DOS uses `Ctrl-P` to toggle printer echo, while other OEM versions of DOS use `Ctrl-P` to enable printer echo and `Ctrl-N` to disable it.

-The problem of "untypable" keys can be worsened by whatever operating system and browser combination you're using.
+The problem of "untypeable" keys can be worsened by whatever operating system and browser combination you're using.
 For example, if you're running Windows, then it intercepts a variety of Alt-key combinations, such as Alt-Tab, which means that if you're running an old version of Windows inside a PCjs machine, that machine won't be able to receive Alt-Tab.